 The industry has traditionally viewed changing organizational culture as a top-down initiative, assuming that if leaders put out the correct messaging, that will be enough to bring about the appropriate behavior change among staff.

 But the reality is, people don’t generally change their behavior because they have been told to do so.
 To truly achieve culture transformation, top-down directional changes must be complemented by appropriate bottom-up procedural changes.
-Furthermore, culture change will not be achieved by a once-off initiative.
+Furthermore, changing organizational culture will not be achievable by a one-off initiative.
 Repetition over time is required.

 Progression Of Organizational Change